 Epidemic/Pandemic Consequence Analysis Category Narrative Hazard Epidemics occur when an infectious disease spreads beyond a local population, Description reaching people in a wider geographical area.
 When that disease reaches global proportions, it is called a pandemic.
 The exact size and extent of the infected population is dependent upon how easily the illness is spread, the mode of transmission, and the amount of contact between the infected and non-infected persons.
-Impact to Property, facilities, and infrastructure would not be directly affected by a pandemic.
-Property, Schools and hospitals will take the brunt of a pandemic.
-Schools may need to close Facilities, and to halt the spread of the disease.
-Hospitals will be greatly overburdened during this Infrastructure period because of the influx of new patients.
+Property, facilities, and infrastructure would not be directly affected by a pandemic.
+Schools and hospitals will take the brunt of a pandemic.
+Schools may need to close to halt the spread of the disease.
+Hospitals will be greatly overburdened during this period because of the influx of new patients.
 If illness is widespread, then operation of critical facilities may be compromised.
-Impact on the There are not likely to be any environmental effects from a pandemic.
-Environment Impact on Medical staff would be overburdened with hundreds of additional cases on top of Responders their normal workload.
+There are not likely to be any environmental effects from a pandemic.
+Medical staff would be overburdened with hundreds of additional cases on top of their normal workload.
 All other responders will be impacted in similar proportions to the general public, thereby reducing available responders.
 Healthcare workers, public health workers, and other responders may be at higher risk of exposure and illness than the general population, further straining the pandemic response.
-Impact on With a large percentage of the workforce absent, the continuity of government may Continuity of be severely affected.
-The state has Continuity of Operations Plans (COOPs) for Operations, pandemics that seeks to minimize the amount of time and efficiency lost to a Continuity of pandemic flu.
-Government, and Delivery of Services Impact on the Unemployment, lost wages, illness & death.
+With a large percentage of the workforce absent, the continuity of government may be severely affected.
+The state has Continuity of Operations Plans (COOPs) for pandemics that seeks to minimize the amount of time and efficiency lost to a pandemic flu.
+Unemployment, lost wages, illness & death.
 Emotional and physiological impact.
-Public Impact on the In the event a pandemic occurs, a significant portion of the workforce may be unable Economic to work.
-Government guidance and individual concern will impact in-person Condition of commerce.
+In the event a pandemic occurs, a significant portion of the workforce may be unable to work.
+Government guidance and individual concern will impact in-person commerce.
 Tourism may be impacted negatively.
-There will be an impact on the the County economy, which should be minimized in the regulation and supported in the education.
-Impact on the It is expected that the government will work toward a solution that will end the Public pandemic, typically by providing guidance and ordered direction, and helping to Confidence in distribute vaccines and antiviral agents.
-Government should have a measured Government response that is appropriate to conditions, ending the pandemic and minimizing the economic impact.
+There will be an impact on the economy, which should be minimized in the regulation and supported in the education.
+It is expected that the government will work toward a solution that will end the pandemic, typically by providing guidance and ordered direction, and helping to distribute vaccines and antiviral agents.
+Government should have a measured response that is appropriate to conditions, ending the pandemic and minimizing the economic impact.
 Continued public messaging and outreach is vital.